Trekking in Nepal in JulyApril 6, 2018 No Responses Mosaic Adventure

 Q2.
 Does it rain all the time in the Himalayas during July?

-Nepal has monsoon climate.
+Nepal has a monsoon climate.
 Even during the peak monsoon season, July and August it doesn’t mean it rains all the time.
 Actually, you might get heavy rains for a first few days on the trail while it might be sunny and warm on other days of the trek.

-Also, sometimes you can often do trek without any rain or with only little shower.
+Also, sometimes you can often do trek without any rain or with only a little shower.
 Nepal’s weather is totally unpredictable, especially at the Himalayas !!!

 But it’s better to take umbrella, raincoat, and waterproof jackets and trousers with yourself on the trek.